Clemson vs. Iowa State Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Over/Under Insights

-- Clemson has combined with its opponents to score more than 44 points in seven of 12 games this season.
+- Clemson and its opponents have gone over the current 44-point total in seven of 12 games this season.

-- Iowa State's games have gone over 44 points in 10 of 11 chances this season.

-- The combined points per game average of the two teams, 59.6, is 15.6 points more than Wednesday's over/under.
+- Wednesday's over/under is 15.6 points lower than the two team's combined 59.6 points per game average.

-- This contest's total is 8.4 points more than the 35.6 these two squads combine to surrender per game this season.
+- This contest's total is 8.4 points greater than the 35.6 these two squads combine to allow per game this season.

-- Tigers games this season feature an average total of 49.1 points, a number 5.1 points higher than Wednesday's over/under.
+- The average total in Tigers games this season is 49.1, 5.1 points more than Wednesday's total of 44.

 - The 53.1 PPG average total in Cyclones games this season is 9.1 points more than this game's over/under.